 The Massachusetts Public Health Association (MPHA) is a private, non-profit, statewide membership organization that promotes a healthy Massachusetts through advocacy, education, community organizing, and coalition building.
-Our focus is on policies and programs that prevent illness, disease, and injury, particularly among those vulnerable to disparities in health status.
+Our focus is on policies and programs that prevent illness, disease, and injury, especially among individuals and communities facing inequities.
 MPHA was founded in 1879 and is a leading affiliate of the American Public Health Association.

 The Massachusetts Public Health Association is the champion for public health in the Commonwealth.
-We are the catalyst for change, eliminating health inequities and creating healthy communities for all.
+We are a catalyst for change, eliminating health inequities and creating healthy communities for all.

 A Commonwealth where optimal health conditions exist for all.